 In 2023, Juno switched crypto partners from Wyre to Zero Hash after Wyre experienced what Juno referred to as “operational uncertainty.”
 This “uncertainty” caused Juno to temporarily suspend cryptocurrency purchases and auto-convert stablecoins into USD, while also encouraging clients to withdraw their holdings or transfer them to self-custody wallets.

 The platform resumed normal operations on February 7th, 2023.

 U.S. dollar deposits are FDIC-insured up to $250,000.

 How Juno Works

-To use Juno, you need to create an account and fund it with an electronic bank transfer (ACH) or a wire transfer.
+To use Juno, you must create an account and fund it with an electronic bank transfer (ACH) or a wire transfer.
 You can also transfer in one of the limited number of cryptocurrencies Juno allows you to trade.
 Juno provides you with both a BTC and ETH wallet address immediately after account approval.